Year 8 Computing

 Algorithms

 This unit teaches students the principle of using algorithms to solve problems.
 Students gain a detailed understanding of the concept of an algorithm and learn to compare the efficacy of using algorithms against that of using heuristics.
-Students enjoy applying algorithms to problem-solving games, card tricks and real-life map-drawing problems.
-They encounter advanced content such as bubble and insertion sorts, and linear and binary searches.
+Students enjoy applying algorithms to problem-solving scenarios and real-life map-drawing problems.
+They encounter advanced content such as bubble sorts, and linear and binary searches.
 Students also learn how to use a shortest-path algorithm to get from point A to point B on a map.

 Key knowledge developed: